 God Bless You, Mr. Rosewater, perhaps the most straightforward of Vonnegut's 14 books, has always been my favorite.

-This comic masterpiece is about the life and times of Eliot Rosewater, a World War II veteran with a bad case of PTSD and volunteer fireman who heads the Rosewater Foundation, which lavishes his family's fortune on the misbegotten.
+This comic masterpiece is about the life and times of Eliot Rosewater, a World War II veteran with a bad case of what he now refer to as PTSD and volunteer fireman who heads the Rosewater Foundation, which lavishes his family's fortune on the misbegotten.

 Rosewater's philosophy, which of course mirrored Vonnegut's, is simple:"Hello, babies.
 Welcome to Earth.
 It's hot in the summer and cold in the winter.
 It's round and wet and crowded.
 At the outside, babies, you’ve got about a hundred years here.
 There’s only one rule that I know of, babies — 'God damn it, you’ve got to be kind.' "